 The New Zealand Marine Studies Centre (NZMSC) is the public face of the Marine Science Department.
 It strives to lead public marine education in New Zealand and to foster understanding, appreciation and responsible management of New Zealand's unique marine environment.

 The NZMSC, based at Portobello, was opened in 1998 and incorporated the public aquarium (New Zealand's first public marine aquarium, dating back to the 1930s).
-In 2012 the main aquarium closed to the public for renovation, but the NZMSC continues to run education programmes in its newer facilities on the Portobello site.
+In 2012 the main aquarium closed to the public and was demolished in 2016 to make way for the new teaching laboratory.
+There is no longer a public aquarium at Portobello, but the NZMSC continues to run education programmes in the newer facilities on the Portobello site.

-The facility offers a fully equipped laboratory, a seminar room, marine aquarium tanks, marine displays, computers, and catering facilities.
+The facility offers fully equipped laboratories, a seminar room, marine aquarium tanks, marine displays, computers, and catering facilities.

 The Department of Marine Science oversees five vessels in safe ship management which are available for research and teaching activities.